 Practical suggestions for observing Advent

 Some of the following ideas will work for individuals and families, others for designers of liturgies.
-Many of them have worked for our family; others are common practice in Episcopal churches.
+Many of them have worked for our family; others are common practice in Episcopal churches, or used to be.
+None of this is on the order of the laws of the Medes and the Persians, but observing Advent in a serious way really does create a sense of the importance and the deep joy of keeping the Christian calendar.

-And speaking of music, my greatest sorrow is that I can no longer listen to music.
-My hearing loss has been accompanied by great distortion in what I hear, so my large collection of sacred music is useless to me now.
+(Speaking of music, my greatest sorrow is that I can no longer listen to music.
+My hearing loss has been accompanied by shrieking distortion in what I hear, so my large collection of sacred music is useless to me now.
 But until a few years ago, my Advent days were full of depth and passion—there is a great deal of recorded Advent music.
 Many Anglican/Episcopal churches have recorded their Advent services of music.
-The one from the cathedral in Toronto is a particular favorite of mine.
+The one from the cathedral in Toronto is a particular favorite of mine.)

 To sum up, for now (this is a work in progress—I will be editing it and adding to it):